elastic/azure-marketplace/README.md

   <tr><td>vmDataDiskCount</td><td>int</td>
     <td>Number of <a href="https://azure.microsoft.com/en-au/services/managed-disks/">managed disks</a> to attach to each data node in RAID 0 setup.
     Must be equal to or greater than <code>0</code>.
-    <p>If the number of disks selected is more than can be attached to the data node VM (sku) size,
+    <p>If the number of disks selected is more than can be attached to the data node VM (SKU) size,
     the maximum number of disks that can be attached for the data node VM (sku) size will be used.
 Equivalent to taking <code>min(vmDataDiskCount, max supported disks for data node VM size)</code></p>
     <ul>
     <li>When 1 disk is selected, the disk is not RAIDed.</li>
     <li>When 0 disks are selected, no disks will be attached to each data node.
 Instead, the temporary disk will be used to store Elasticsearch data.
     <strong>The temporary disk is ephemeral in nature and not persistent.
 Consult <a href="https://blogs.msdn.microsoft.com/mast/2013/12/06/understanding-the-temporary-drive-on-windows-azure-virtual-machines/">Microsoft Azure documentation on temporary disks</a>
     to understand the trade-offs in using it for storage.</strong>
     </li>
     </ul>